Field-driven Reversal Models in Artificial Spin Ice: Conclusions

 \section{Conclusions}

 The ability to accurately model ASI systems is important in order to extract properties of existing systems and to predict those of new ones.
 We have investigated three models in the study of field-driven reversals of arrays selected from the square--pinwheel system, exhibiting a range of reversal properties dependant on the island rotation angle.
-The two point dipole models with fixed and Stoner Wohlfarth reversal barriers are many orders of magnitude more efficient than micromagnetic calculations, but do not include as much physics.
-Including a Stoner Wohlfarth barrier when using point dipoles is important for square arrays with disorder, and is critical to approximating the inter-island coupling in pinwheel arrays.
+The two point dipole models with fixed and Stoner-Wohlfarth reversal barriers are many orders of magnitude more efficient than micromagnetic calculations, but do not include as much physics.
+Including a Stoner-Wohlfarth barrier when using point dipoles is important for square arrays with disorder, and is critical to approximating the inter-island coupling in pinwheel arrays.

-Our results show that some emergent aspects of the coupling between islands in the pinwheel array, such as strong-coupling and anisotropy during reversal, and the influence of disorder are not fully reproduced in existing versions of the Stoner Wohlfarth point dipole model.
+Our results show that some emergent aspects of the coupling between islands in the pinwheel array, such as strong-coupling and anisotropy during reversal, and the influence of disorder are not fully reproduced in existing versions of the Stoner-Wohlfarth point-dipole model.
 The inclusion of spin canting and representing each macrospin by a dumbbell or by multiple point dipoles has the potential to improve the modelling of these effects and, in principle, these could easily be included in such a model while maintaining much of its computational efficiency.
 Inclusion of these features may also improve the modelling of field-driven demagnetization protocols, which is especially important for pinwheel ice as an experimental ground state has yet to be achieved outside of thermal annealing.

 The insights above not only show important differences in existing models of field-driven reversals of ASI systems and how modelling of them can be improved, but also that modifying properties of the islands of an array can have a greater effect than previously appreciated on the emergent properties of the system.
+As the array properties fundamentally emerge from those of the constituent islands, we expect many of the results reported will also apply to other ASI systems, but modified according to the array topology.
+Whether the discrepancies between results from different models is important for the application of a given structure clearly depends on the particular property or properties of interest.
+Nevertheless, the computational efficiency of the simpler models means they will continue to make practical the modelling of larger systems, even if some aspects of the results are different; our work highlights what some of these differences are and the care that must be taken in interpreting them.